Shaher-11/private-events/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
+- Microverse
-- etc
+- The Odin Project

-## 📝 License
+## 📝 MIT License

 This project is [MIT](lic.url) licensed.